pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/about.hbs.md

 # Ingress certificates

-This topic tells you how to secure exposes ingress endpoints with TLS.
+This topic tells you how to secure exposed ingress endpoints with TLS.

 Tanzu Application Platform exposes ingress endpoints so that: